 My childhood was spent there and in the UK (in Cornwall, and in Surrey, Worcestershire and Kent), the US (in Colorado, and Nevada) and Jakarta, Indonesia.
 My father was a mining engineer, and my mother was a teacher.
 They took my brothers and me with them wherever they travelled, until, later on, we went to English boarding schools and flew home for the holidays.

 I studied English at Worcester College, Oxford, where I was a choral scholar.
 During my degree I worked as a musician, a waitress, a barista, a film extra, and in a chrysanthemum factory.
 My first job on graduating was at Blackwell’s Music Shop in Oxford.
 I worked the till in the CD department, and was their jazz buyer.
 I had a radio show on Oxygen FM that year, playing and talking about the jazz I was buying for Blackwell’s, and going back and forth to London to record interviews with jazz musicians who were in town for live shows.
-A year or two on, I went to law school, then qualified as a commercial lawyer with Clifford Chance LLP.
-At the firm’s London office, I worked in insurance litigation, corporate finance and pensions.
-In their Singapore office, I bought and sold aeroplanes and gas power projects, and assisted with the litigation coming out of the collapse of Barings Bank.
+A year or two on, I went to law school, then qualified as a commercial lawyer, working in London and South East Asia.

 At around that time, I read an interview with Ian McEwan.
 ‘If you want to be a writer,’ he said, ‘get a job which requires you to write every day.’
 Taking his advice, I became a reporter for the Incorporated Council of Law Reporting for England and Wales (the ICLR), covering cases from the High Court and the Court of Appeal.
 For several years, I worked in and around the Royal Courts of Justice, watching stories unfold, and writing them up for publication in the Law Reports and the Times Law Reports.